Gullah Geechee community reaches a deal with Ga. county in a fight for services

 The Gullah Geechee community filed a lawsuit against the state of Georgia and McIntosh County in 2015, complaining that they were neglected, taxed unfairly, and had their civil rights violated.
 In the suit, the Sapelo Island residents said they've been lacking basic resources like fire or police services and a ferry system that doesn't run enough to link the island and mainland Georgia effectively.

 Reginald Hall, one of the descendants who live on Sapelo Island, is an advocate for the community.
-On Thursday, Hall talked with Morning Edition about the current condition the Gullah Geechee community has been dealing.
+On Thursday, Hall talked with Morning Edition about the current condition the Gullah Geechee community has been dealing with.

 "At this very moment, we're on the island at our own risk because we don't have proper emergency services," Hall said.